aeturrell/coding-for-economists/_sources/code-preliminaries.md

 We'll see two ways to achieve this workflow:

 1. Installing an IDE, a Python interpreter, and any extra Python packages on your own computer
 2. Using a computer in the cloud that you access through your internet browser.
 Cloud computers often have an IDE and Python built-in, and you can easily install extra packages in them too.
-However, you should be aware that the cloud service we recommend has a 60 hours / month free tier—beyond this, so you'll need to pay for extra hours.
+However, you should be aware that the cloud service we recommend has a 60 hours / month free tier.
+Beyond this you'll need to pay for extra hours.

 You should pick whichever you're more comfortable with!
 Eventually, you'll probably try both.